List of international men's cricket grounds in New Zealand

 This is a list of international men's cricket grounds in New Zealand, including all venues that have hosted Tests, One Day Internationals, and Twenty20 Internationals.
 As of December 2024, 16 venues have hosted men's international matches.

 New Zealand played its first matches in each format at home.
 They played both their first test (against in January 1930) and first ODI (against in February 1973) at Lancaster Park.
 They played their first T20I (against in February 2005) at Eden Park, which was also the first ever T20I.

 Men's international grounds

+Below are complete lists of grounds used for men's international cricket in New Zealand, listed in order of first use (regardless of format).
+The dates given for Tests are that of the first day of the match.
+All matches are between New Zealand and team named, unless otherwise stated.
+Correct up to the end of the 2025/26 season.